Nasi Kuning Recipe: Indonesian Yellow Rice in Fragrant Coconut Milk and Turmeric

 There is no limit to what you can enjoy alongside this delicious Nasi Kuning.
 You can have it with pretty much anything you fancy, really.

-Some ideas for you are Ayam Goreng Bumbu (spicy fried chicken), Ayam Penyet (smashed chicken with chili sambal), Perkedel Tempe (tempeh fritters), Perkedel Jagung (sweetcorn fritters), Sambal Goreng Terasi (chili with dried-shrimp paste), sliced egg omelets, some vegetables, etc.
+Some ideas for you are Ayam Goreng Bumbu (spicy fried chicken), Ayam Penyet (smashed chicken with chili sambal), Perkedel Tempe (tempeh fritters), Perkedel Jagung (sweetcorn fritters), Sambal Goreng Terasi (chili with dried shrimp paste), sliced egg omelets, and some vegetables, etc.

 More ideas for Indonesian food recipes